A chemical cloud or cancerous growth

 XXThen cast in a polymer and painted blue

-Served both for body and its monstrous head
+Served both for body and the monstrous head

 XXWas outlined with a synthetic sunscreen.